polkadot-fellows/Evaluations/argument/claravanstaden/0008-claravanstaden-2026-02-retention-rank-2.md

 ## Argument

-The last few months I have been focused on mainly on Snowbridge security hardening, which seems fitting at a time where bridge hacks are at a high and AI tools become more proficient at surfacing security issues.
+The last few months I have been focused on mainly on Snowbridge security hardening, which seems fitting at a time where bridge hacks are at a high and AI tools are becoming more proficient at surfacing security issues.

 ### Snowbridge Security Hardening